2018 NAOSH Week B.C.: Make Safety a HabitPublished on: April 06, 2018

 These awards recognize excellence, professionalism, and expertise in occupational health and safety for both CSSE members and non-members, too.
 There are several awards available both for individuals and organizations who have contributed significantly to the workplace, as well as numerous special awards.

-Awards will be presented at the BC CSSE/NAOSH Week Safety Forum and Awards Luncheon in the fall of 2018 (details to be announced).
+Awards will be presented at the BC CSSE/NAOSH Week Safety Forum and Awards Dinner (details below).

 How to enter

 Visit the CSSE’s BC Lower Mainland Chapter website to see how to enter, a complete listing of awards, and nomination forms.

 For further information, please contact Kathy Tull at 604.233.4024 or email Kathy.Tull@worksafebc.com.

 2018 Annual B.C.
 Safety Forum & Awards Dinner

 You’re invited to bring your team to the Safety Forum and Awards Dinner to celebrate the winners of B.C.’s NAOSH Week and CSSE’s BC/Yukon Achievement Recognition awards.
 This year it takes place on November 26, 2018 at the Delta Hotels Burnaby Conference Centre.
 The keynote speaker will be Todd Conklin.
 To purchase tickets and learn more, visit the NAOSH Safety Awards website.